aaaandrea/asteroids/docs/build_notes.md

     </body>
     ```

-    - At this point the game will be visinle in the browser
+    - At this point the game will be visible in the browser

 ## Step 9: Ship extends MovingObject
   * methods